 At this point there are a number of differences to work out, but the key difference between this year and last is that the governor is now working with the legislature to find common ground.
 Over the next several weeks we will see how the talks evolve and whether both sides can come together to support tax cut reform.
 In the meantime I am interested to hear from you on this issue.
 Is a tax cut the right path for our state?
 Or are you happy with the current tax burden we have here in Missouri?
 As always, I am eager to hear your thoughts.

 Please let me know if you would like to receive my weekly newsletter updates via E-Mail.
 Send an email with your name to: Shelley.Keeney@house.mo.gov.
 You may also go to the House members’ website (http://www.house.mo.gov/) and sign up for the newsletter on my home page.
-There, you also have access to various House and state information, listen to live audio of the session and track legislation.
+At that location, you also have access to various House and state information, listen to live audio of the session and track legislation.

-As always, I appreciate receiving your comments, opinions and concerns regarding legislative matters and state government.
+As always, I appreciate hearing about your comments, opinions and concerns regarding legislative matters and state government.
 My phone number is 573-751-5912.
-You may also write me at: Shelley Keeney; Missouri House of Representatives; State Capitol, Room 313-1; Jefferson City, MO 65101-6806.
+You may also write me at: “Shelley Keeney; Missouri House of Representatives; State Capitol, Room 313-1; Jefferson City, MO 65101-6806.